STEM CELL THERAPY

 > Are there any detrimental side effects from an adipose stem cell procedure?

 No, the adipose tissue is extracted from the patient’s own body so no foreign donors are used.

 This minimizes the potential for immune rejection.
-The procedure is performed completely in-office and administered by a board certified physician.
-Every procedure does have its risks, but we do practice sterile technique which makes the risk of infection very rare.
+The procedure is performed completely in-office and administered by a board-certified physician.
+Every procedure does have its risks, but we do practice sterile techniques which makes the risk of infection very rare.